kiararodriguezl/portfolio/modifyingviz.md

 ## Step 3: Sketch out a solution

 ### Sketch 1
 The first idea that came to my mind was to make a horizontal bar chart dividing the categories by country so that it would be easy to read the information from left to right.
 I chose to present two of the information that McKinsey is including in their original visualization, % of independent workers in group and % of independent workforce, because both are related and I considered it was important to make the comparison.
 Because I had 6 countries and each country had 4 categories, I did not want to present both variables in two different columns to avoid overcrowding the graph.
 So, I assigned bars to the percentage of independent workers in group and at the end of each bar I placed the percentage that group in that country represented of the total independent workforce.
 As for colors, I assigned different colors to each demographic group to facilitate the comparison between countries, and I did it with somewhat similar colors, trying to follow a color palette (purple, dark blue, light blue and apple green).
 It made sense to make the title somewhat general so that it would work for both variables, and then specify in the title, as a legend, that both variables were included.
+Finally, I sorted the bars using the Youth demographic group from the highest percentage to the smallest because Youth was the group with the highest percentage across all countries and because that way it gave some order to the chart.

 ![Sketch 1](https://user-images.githubusercontent.com/97977282/202330394-f4d0c7c9-9aee-426b-b469-72777f4b97ad.png)

 ### Sketch 2
 Since I made a horizontal bar chart, I wanted to try making a vertical bar chart.
 As in the previous chart, I decided to give a different color to each demographic group, with the difference of adding dots to each bar, representing the percentage that group represents of the total independent workforce.
 In this way, each dot mirrors the assigned color of the bar.
 I thought it prudent to assign colors that were clearly different, given that there would be 24 different bars, to easily identify the bars that belonged to the same demographic group.
 For this reason I chose orange, yellow, green and blue.
 Thus, I created a legend that presented the color assigned to each group, which was random, and that the dots would represent the % of independent workforce.
 I decided to put a single gray dot in the legend because I didn't want to repeat the 4 colors of the bars, but I considered that it would be intuitive for the audience to see the dots next to the bars that belonged to the same group.
 As for labels, I added the percentage above each bar, but to avoid having too many numbers, I added horizontal gridlines so that they could be followed to understand the approximate percentage represented by the dots.
 The title, like the previous section, I kept it general, without taking any specific posture, but explaining what the overall chart is about.
-Finally, I sorted the bars using the Youth demographic group from the highest percentage to the smallest because Youth was the group with the highest percentage across all countries and because that way it gave some order to the chart.
+Finally, as in the first sketch, I sorted the bars using the Youth demographic group from the highest percentage to the smallest since it was the group with the highest percentage across all countries.

 ![Sketch 2](https://user-images.githubusercontent.com/97977282/202330420-d12538c3-a112-4776-9f98-b2e955e97070.png)